 What’s In A Name?

 For the past decade, I have been researching my genealogy.
 However, it wasn’t until 2010 that I began to research my family history in depth.
 Aided by my third cousin Andrea, I have been able to uncover more than I could have ever imagined about my maternal ancestors.
-On this side of my family, I am the descendant of slaves, slave owners whose roots trace back to early colonial VA, NY/NJ and New England, Free People of Color, Native Americans, European immigrants, early Black abolitionists, Underground Railroad stationmasters and conductors, educators, businessmen/women, and Black church founders.
+On this side of my family, I am the descendant of slaves, slave owners whose roots trace back to early colonial VA, NY/NJ CT and other New England states, Free People of Color, Native Americans, European immigrants, early black and white abolitionists and anti-slavery activists, Underground Railroad stationmasters and conductors, educators, businessmen/women, and church founders.
 It is these ancestors whom I refer to as RADIANT ROOTS.
 They left a legacy that still shines brightly today.

 My parents separated when I was three years old and I was raised by a single mother and her parents.
 My father resurfaced, after the death of my mother in 1991, when I was 23 years old.
 I am thankful that I had a good 10 years getting to know him before he passed away.
 Because he was an only child and his parents passed away when I was a toddler, I never knew anyone on his side of the family.
 But, thanks to DNA testing, I have found my Puerto Rican cousins.
 BORICUA BRANCHES refers to the Puerto Rican side of my family— a side I am so happy to have rediscovered.